Immunization Information Systems

 Are There Common Standards for IISs?

 Yes.
 Immunization Information System (IIS) Functional Standards were first issued by the Centers for Disease Control and Prevention (CDC) in 1997 and have been maintained and updated since that time.
 The most current IIS Functional Standards, v4.0 take effect in 2019.

 What Information Is Entered Into an IIS, and How Is It Protected?

-Required elements are critical for record exchange purposes, client deduplication, vaccine management, immunization status evaluation, reminder / recall and data analysis or use purposes.
-They include:
+Core data elements are critical for record exchange purposes, client deduplication, vaccine management, immunization status evaluation, reminder / recall, and data analysis or use purposes.
+Required and optional elements may include: